golemfactory/ray-on-golem/preview_tasks/alpha-mainnet-preview-task.md

 At the time, we're limiting our tests to Ray on Golem on **Linux**, since we want to focus on the core experience and not on idiosyncrasies of particular platforms on which Golem or Ray in general can run.
 The task described below will help you broaden your knowledge while actively contributing to the improvement of the Golem Network.

-We have rewards for 10 people (100 USD each) that you will be able to claim via Upwork after completing the task.
+We have rewards for 10 people (USD 90 + 10 to cover the expense of aquiring mainnet funds) that you will be able to claim via Upwork after completing the task.
 Note that only those who filled out the qualification survey and were contacted on Discord with a link to Upwork are eligible to participate.
 We estimate the task should take 1-3 hours to complete.